joaovcandrade/ensemble-tta-hierarchical-hicervix-gaudi/README.md

 This will generate the three `.pkl` files.
 Place them in the root of this project.

+You may adapt the tree-related variables inside the project’s .py files to match the generated tree.pkl file."

 ---

 ## 🗂️ 5.
 Recommended Folder Structure